Polling booths open in UK's limbo EU election

 Already a member?

-The result will not be known until Sunday night, when the 27 other EU countries have also finished voting.
+There will be no exit polls and the result will not be known until Sunday night, when the 27 other EU countries have also finished voting.

-Britain is to elect 73 out of the 751 MEPs in the EU assembly, but it is doing so in the limbo atmosphere of Brexit.
+Britain is to choose 73 out of the 751 MEPs in the EU assembly, but voters there are doing so in the limbo atmosphere of Brexit.

-The UK is due to leave the European Union on 31 October and for those MEPs to then lose their seats.
+The UK is due to leave the European Union on 31 October and for those MEPs to lose their seats.

-The EU election was not meant to have happened because Britain was due to have left in March.
+The EU election was not meant to have happened in the first place, because Britain was due to have already left in March.

-But indecision by MPs in London delayed the process, creating added uncertainty on whether Brexit will happen in the end or not.
+But indecision by MPs in London delayed the process, creating added uncertainty on whether Brexit will take place.

-The British prime minister, Theresa May, has offered the option of a second referendum in the newest version of her Brexit deal, to be voted on in June.
+The British prime minister, Theresa May, has offered the option of a second referendum on EU membership in the newest version of her Brexit deal, to be voted on by British MPs in June.

-The opposition Labour party leader, Jeremy Corbyn, said in his campaign finale that he represented both those who wanted to leave the EU and those who wanted to remain.
+The opposition Labour party leader, Jeremy Corbyn, has said that he represented both those who wanted to leave the EU and those who wanted to remain.

 At the same time, the Liberal Democrats, the Greens, and a new party called Change UK have gained support on pledges to stay in the EU.